CSE512-15S/fp-fiannaca-sonyaa/README.md

 browserified and minified code.
 This includes two main files: `common.min.js` containing minified and concatanated copies of jQuery and Bootstrap, and `flowviz.min.js` containing the actual *FlowViz* library.

+###Installing Dependencies###

+You must have Node.JS installed to build and run this project.
+Run `npm install` to install all of the build dependencies for this project.
+If you are missing any global dependencies you will receive a message explaining how to install them when you run `gulp`.

 ###Build the *FlowViz* Library###

 Run `gulp` to build the *FlowViz* library.
 The built library will be output in the `dist/scripts/` folder.
 Note that